 Root Cellar for Ornamentals

-Every garden needs a compost bit, not only as a destination for garden trimmings but also as a source of nutrients.
+Every garden needs a compost bin, not only as a destination for garden trimmings but also as a source of nutrients.
 Few people realize how much beauty the compost container can bring to your garden when it becomes a structure for vertical plant growth.
-In 1995 we planted climbing plants around the walls of our two-sided cedar compost bin, and the rich, green growth not only hides the composting process, but turns nutrient run-off into prominent beauty.
+In 1995 we planted climbing plants around the walls of our two-sided cedar compost bin (that’s what you see below), and the rich, green growth not only hides the composting process, but turns nutrient run-off into prominent beauty.

 Final Word: Drainage is Essential